-My dad put a basketball in my hand when I was young and I've loved basketball ever since.
+My dad put a basketball in my hand when I was young, and I've loved basketball ever since.
 I spent the majority of my childhood doing bounce passes with a cardboard box and practicing incessantly.
 All that practice led me to UCLA and on a run to the Final Four in 2008.
-Now, I'm in the NBA where I’ve played for 7 years.
+Now, I am in the NBA where I’ve played for 11 years.
 A highlight of my professional experience was as a member of the 2012 US Olympic gold-medal team.
 Every professional athlete’s worst fear is getting injured and being unable to play the game they love.
-In January 2013, I broke my hand twice in one season and had to have surgery to fix my third and fourth metacarpal bones.
-I saw Dr. Michelle Carlson at Hospital for Special Surgery who performed a successful surgery.
-The level of care and service I received at HSS had me confident when I stepped back on the court in the fall, and after my surgeries at HSS I had my best season in the NBA by far.
-Now I play for the Cleveland Cavaliers, and I’m looking forward to having a healthy and productive career.
+Unfortunately, I have experienced a few injuries in my career that I have visited Hospital for Special Surgery to fix.
+In January 2013, I broke my hand twice in one season and had to have surgery with Dr. Michelle Carlson to fix my third and fourth metacarpal bones.
+In 2015, I had surgery with Dr. David Altchek to repair a torn labrum in my shoulder that I suffered during the playoffs.
+Most recently, in 2018, I had surgery with Dr. Martin O’Malley to repair a nagging toe injury on my left foot that caused me to miss two months.
+The level of care and service I have always received at HSS has kept me confident that I would step on the court and be back to my normal self every time.
+Now, entering my 12th NBA season, I feel as fresh as ever and am excited to lead a young Cavaliers team for the coming years.